JoseSencion020796/Data-Science-Projects/README.md

 </td>

 <p style="text-align: justify;">
 Once we have the model results we can conclude that horsepower, speed and brand_name are the best predictors.
 Since we did not have enough data to create a mos accurate prediction the model performed so far good.
+It was performing r2 = 0.74 and once I removed the outliers it is performing 0.93 which is a 25% improvement for predictions.
 </p>